 Most chronic complainers truly see their lives as being full of hardship and challenge.
 (Some people's lives are actually full of hardship or tragedy, but I refer here to people whose lives are not unusual in that regard).
 Chronic complainers' perceptions about their hardships are deeply embedded in their personalities and sense of identity.
 Therefore, although they tell others about their problems all the time, they are not really looking for advice or solutions.

 Even when your advice would actually resolve a problem for them, chronic complainers will not be especially happy to hear it: Anything that takes away some recognition of their "hardship" will be experienced as threatening to their identity and even to their sense of self.
 Therefore, they often respond to sound advice either by explaining why the suggestions won't work or by actually becoming upset that the person offering it doesn't understand how unsolvable their problem actually is.

 Survival Tip #3: In the majority of situations (there are some obvious exceptions), you should avoid offering advice or solutions and stick to sympathy and emotional validation.
 However, even chronic complainers sometimes encounter authentic problems and make legitimate complaints.
 In such cases, when distress is warranted, offer sympathy followed by brief but pointed advice and it will probably be accepted and appreciated.

-Check out my new book, Emotional First Aid: Practical Strategies for Treating Failure, Rejection, Guilt and Other Everyday Psychological Injuries (Hudson Street Press, 2013).
+Check out my new book, Emotional First Aid: Healing Rejection, Guilt, Failure, and Other Everyday Hurts (Plume, 2014).

 Copyright 2011 Guy Winch